The real estate agent you choose to sell your house will ask you to sign an agency agreement.

 Sole agency agreements

 A sole agency agreement gives one agent or agency the exclusive right to market and arrange the sale of your property.
-If you sign with a sole agency agreement you should not sign another agency agreement with any other agent until you have cancelled the first agreement.
+If you sign a sole agency agreement you should not sign another agency agreement with any other agent until you have cancelled the first agreement.
 If you do, you may have to pay all agents a commission, regardless of which one arranged the sale.

 Cancelling a sole agency agreement